PAIDiPaidThis.com

 The CMA vet investigation explained: what it means for pet owners

 For two years the Competition and Markets Authority dug into why pet care costs so much.
 Its 2026 investigation confirmed what many owners already suspected: the market is not working well for them.
+Corporate-owned practices were charging 18.3% more on average than independents, and prices had risen 63% between 2016 and 2023, far outstripping general inflation over that period.
 This guide sets out what the CMA found and the concrete changes arriving in September 2026.

 The quick version